 Five General Categories:

-Crimes against a person - some examples would be assault and battery, domestic abuse or kidnapping
+Crimes Against a Person - some examples would be assault and battery, domestic abuse, kidnapping, sex crimes or murder.

 There are combinations of the above crimes listed above.
 Your criminal defense lawyer will explain them to you and develop a strategy for defense.
 It may be possible to get rid of one or more charges in a plea bargain depending on your circumstances, but of course, it is not certain.
 Your criminal defense attorney will be able to discuss possibilities with you.